 JUNIOR (2012-13): An All-Mountain West honoree in singles for the third time in her career and All-MW in doubles for the second year in a row.
 Came on strong towards the end of the fall as she went 7-3 in singles action.
 She won five of six matches to close out the fall season.
 Qualified for the ITA Mountain Regional Tournament and went 5-1 reaching the semifinals before falling to Aleksandra Josifoska of UNLV.
 She and doubles partner Simona Synkova entered the fall ranked 21st in the Campbell's/ITA preseason rankings.
 They went 11-2 overall including winning their first six matches.
 They qualified for the Riviera/ITA All-American Tournament and went 2-1.
 Followed that up with a 5-1 record at the ITA Mountain Regional Tournament falling in the finals to Miles and Bekerova of Utah.
 Popovici went 10-11 during the spring on her way to a 17-14 record overall in singles play at the number one position.
 She finished with a 3-5 record in league with wins over Air Force, CSU and New Mexico which helped her earn All-MW honors for the third year in a row.
 She and Synkova continued their solid doubles play.
 They went 14-6 overall in the spring and 25-8 overall for the year.
 Finished with a 6-1 in MW matches and won their last five matches in a row to close out the season.
 That record helped her take home MW doubles honors for the second time in her career.
-Currently ranks third in doubles wins with 69 and sixth in singles wins (65) in school history.
 She earned Academic All-Mountain West and Scholar Athlete honors for the third time.